-This mobile app helps saves time at weigh stations allowing the driver to skip leaving their truck.
-Combined with a fuel card and a mobile phone, the app can weigh the truck and provide payment all at the same time.
+This mobile app helps save time at weigh stations, allowing drivers to skip leaving their trucks.
+Combined with a fuel card and a mobile phone, the app can weigh the truck and provide payment simultaneously.

 This weather app by the National Oceanic and Atmospheric Administration (NOAA) sends a notification to your phone when inclement weather is approaching your current location.
-It can guide in-trip preparation and provide warnings in cases of severe weather conditions while you’re on the road which can save your trucking business time and money.
+It can guide in-trip preparation and provide warnings in severe weather conditions while you’re on the road, saving your trucking business time and money.